ELH-mk1/sta2e/README.md

 ## FAQ

+**How do I install this?**
+[Use this link](https://raw.githubusercontent.com/ELH-mk1/sta2e/master/src/system.json) when inputing the Manifest URL at the bottom of the *Install System* window in Foundry

 **Is this System out yet?**
 - STA 2E is still in the Pre-Order phase, so I don't have full access to the full rules yet.
 That means this package/implementation is still very much in the WIP phase!